syncfusion-content/javascript-docs/js/PivotChart/User-Interactions.md

 ![](User-Interactions_images/crosshair.png)

 ###Crosshair Line and Label Customization
-By using `line` property of crosshair, you can customize its line color and width.
-Also by using `fill` and `border` properties of crosshair label, you can customize its background color, border color and border width.
+By using [`line`](/js/api/ejchart#members:crosshair-line) property of crosshair, you can customize its line color and width.
+Also by using `fill` and `border` properties of [`crosshairLabel`](/js/api/ejchart#members:primaryxaxis-crosshairlabel) in its corresponding axis , you can customize its background color, border color and border width.

 {% highlight javascript %}